 Rocky whined and howled while alone

 Rocky was a fifteen-month-old active and chipper dog.
 Every terrier likes to bark a lot though.
 He was taken home by his new owner Monica when he was nine weeks old.
 She would take him to puppy school and to trainings on regular basis.
-Rocky liked to fetch a ball, so Monica started to train flyball with him.
-Plans were forced to change by Monica’s injury.
+Rocky liked to fetch, so Monica started to train him for flyball.
+The plans were forced to change due to Monica’s injury.
 She fell down skiing and badly broke her leg.
 She had to stay home for almost two months.
-During that time she and Rocky got very close, they spent all the time together at home, played and rested together.
+During that time, she and Rocky became very close; they spent all the time together at home, played and rested together.
 Rocky was only taken out to walk by Monica’s boyfriend or her mother.

-They came up with the idea of Dog Monitor app after being approached by some of the users of a similar app called Baby Monitor 3G.
-To their surprise, the users told them they were using Baby Monitor 3G to monitor their dogs and that it helps them overcome separation anxiety.
-The creators developed a “dog version”.
+They came up with the idea for the Dog Monitor app after being approached by some of the users of a similar app called Baby Monitor 3G.
+To their surprise, the users told them they were using Baby Monitor 3G to monitor their dogs and that it helps the dogs overcome separation anxiety.
+Thus, the creators developed a “dog version”.
 In 2020, they launched Barkio, a new generation of dog monitoring apps

 They started to learn more about the issue of separation anxiety.
-After discussions with several veterinarians and dog psychologists, they adjusted the app so it helps to solve the separation anxiety more effectively.
+After discussions with several veterinarians and dog psychologists, they adjusted the app so it becomes more effective at resolving separation anxiety.
 In cooperation with experts led by MVDr.
-Zertova they put together all the knowledge about the anxiety and created this online guide.
+Zertova, they put together all their knowledge of the anxiety and created this online guide.

 She graduated from University of Veterinary and Pharmaceutical Sciences in Brno.
-She worked as an editor in magazines such as Veterinary, Veterinary Clinic and Zodiac and later published her own Pets and health magazine.
-Mrs. Zertova also worked in small animals doctor’s office.
+She worked as an editor in magazines such as Veterinary, Veterinary Clinic and Zodiac and later published her own pets and health magazine.
+Mrs. Zertova also worked in a small-animals doctor’s office.

-She has spent last fifteen years focusing exclusively on behavior disorders in dogs and cats.
+She has spent the last fifteen years focusing exclusively on behaviour disorders in dogs and cats.
 Hana Zertova gained her knowledge in this area during her postgraduate studies in Germany.
 In 2009, she worked on her TV series “Pets’ Reformatory”.
-The doctor wrote a book called “From a puppy to a dog” dealing with the correct way of puppies’ upbringing.
+The doctor wrote a book called “From a puppy to a dog” dealing with the correct way of raising puppies.

-During the preparing website we have used mainly these resources:
+During the preparation of this website, we have mainly used these resources: